 Winter is Coming: Investment Arbitrations Striking Bosnia and Herzegovina

 Bosnia and Herzegovina (“BiH”) is generally perceived as a good emerging market for investment.
 The country is rich with natural resources and has a long tradition of industry with favorable and attractive locations and resources.
 Potential areas of investment include banking and finance, energy and mining, construction and IT (ICT) sector.
 The relevant national framework is beneficial for foreign investors, with incentives important to foreign investors, such as low taxes and flat tax rates.
-On an international scale, BiH is a party to several bilateral investment treaties, and is a signatory to the ICSID Convention.
+On an international scale, BiH is a party to around 40 bilateral investment treaties, and is a signatory to the ICSID Convention.

 This, however, does not mean that BiH does not have its fair share of obstacles to overcome to increase foreign investments.
 In 2015, the flow of direct foreign investment was BAM 244 million (approx. EUR 122 million), with the main investors coming from Austria, Serbia, and Croatia.
 There is an 81,64 % drop from 2007 when the amount of direct foreign investment was BAM 1,329 million (approx. EUR 664 million).

 Businesses and proponents of a responsible governance have criticized this dramatic drop, and advocated for a systematic change (see, e.g., White Book published by the Foreign Investor’s council sets for measures that, if implemented, would attract more investment).
 A recent increase in the number of investment disputes brought against BiH attests that this framework needs to change.